The See of Things

 “Stand up!
 You lazy beast,” she scolded, “You’re alright now.
 No more fussing!
 I didn’t let it take you.
 No, I was coming.
 Oh…so you say!
 Well, Miss Mighty, if you weren’t so fragile, I’d push you over myself for that cheek.”

 The girl sighed at the familiar exchange between the old woman and her pet.
 It was not uncommon to see both the unusual and usual when it came to the old woman and her belongings.
 To the girl, such was neither magic nor mundane.
-It was the world the girl knew and in it, an old woman collected things from the sea, measured and tied to the rope nestled within the old cart.
+It was the world the girl knew and in it, an old woman collected things from the Sea, measured and tied to the rope nestled within the old cart.
 The girl, while still curious about the new found item, was…for the moment, content to have her world back.
 She grinned, kicking at the ground as the old woman conceded an apology to the metal pram.
 Gently pulling open its folded canopy to drain puddles of sea water from its creases, the old woman patted the cart once more, before making her way to its rear to free a long measuring stick, tethered along its side.

 “It wouldn’t dare take you,” the old woman murmured, running her hand across it.